weberliuMD/Hospital-Catchment-Area-Tools-H-CAT/README.md

 The files do not have to be used together, however it is optimal if files ARE used in conjunction.
 Consult individual documentations to determine how the individual packages should be used.

 ## datasetprep
-DatasetPrep is a series of scripts, whose primary purpose is to prepare the original hospital file dataset for use with the DatasetGeocode package.
+datasetprep is a series of scripts, whose primary purpose is to prepare the original hospital file dataset for use with the DatasetGeocode package.
 It deals with data where:
 * Patient data is NOT de-identified, and needs to be de-identified
 * Patient address data is separated across multiple columns
 * The database needs to be re-formatted into only PatientID and Address columns \(for use with DatasetGeocode\).